Mahler measure, motivic regulators and Dirichlet $L$-values: Introduction

 where $\chi_3$ is a unique non-trivial Dirichlet character modulo $3$.
 There are also some numerical experiments by Boyd \cite{Boyd} for polynomials attached to elliptic curves.
 For example, a computation suggests

 where $E$ is the elliptic curve defined by taking the projective closure of a zero locus of given polynomial.

 The theoretical evidence underlying such phenomena was extensively settled by Deninger \cite{Den:97}.
 In view of Beilinson's conjecture on the relation between the regulator map and special $L$-values, Deninger gave a general geometric interpretation of the Mahler measure $m(f)$ as a regulator of relevant motivic cohomology class {with the main boundary condition that $f(x_1,\cdots,x_{n-1},0)$ does not vanish on $T^{n-1}$.
 Accordingly, he showed that \eqref{ec} holds up to a non-zero rational factor predicted by the Beilinson conjecture.
-Later on, Besser--Deninger \cite{Bes:Den} further expressed $m(f)$ for a class of polynomials $f \in \mathbb{Q}[x_1^\pm,x_2^\pm]$ defining a CM elliptic curve $E$ over $\BQ$, in terms of regulator and $L'(0,E)$ by adopting the work of Coleman--de Shalit \cite{coleman1988p}.
+Later on, Besser--Deninger \cite{Bes:Den} further expressed $m(f)$ for a class of polynomials $f \in \mathbb{Q}[x_1,x_2]$ defining a CM elliptic curve $E$ over $\BQ$, in terms of regulator and $L'(0,E)$ by adopting the work of Coleman--de Shalit \cite{coleman1988p}.

-In this article, we present a $\GL_1$-analogue of the result of this type, as suggested in \cite[p.20]{Bes:Den}.
-That means, we obtain a formula linking the Mahler measure of a two-variable variant of cyclotomic polynomial whose zero locus is $\BA_{\BZ[\mu_N]^+}^1$ to the regulator of systematically constructed relevant cohomology class and the derivative of modulo $N$ Dirichlet $L$-values at $s=0,-1$.
+In this article, we present a $\GL_1$-analogue of the result of this type, that is, we adopt the method and obtain a formula linking the Mahler measure of a two-variable variant of cyclotomic polynomial whose zero locus is $\BA_{\BZ[\mu_N]^+}^1$ to the regulator of systematically constructed relevant cohomology class and the derivative of modulo $N$ Dirichlet $L$-values at $s=0,-1$.
+However, we emphasise that we did not consider here the $p$-adic analogue, which is also included in the suggestion \cite[p.20]{Bes:Den}.

 Under the linear independence hypothesis among the derivatives of partial Dirichlet $L$-function at $s=0,-1$, we study a Galois module structure of the relative motivic cohomology and obtain a special value formula relating to $\chi$-part of the constructed cohomology class that matches with the known cases of Beilinson's conjecture.